 All of my creations, are bright, fun and exciting and I do hope they make you smile.

 In my day to day life, I try to be as environmentally aware as possible.
 I cycle everywhere.
-If a market is inside, I get public transport there, and only drive to markets when I have to (it would be impossible to take a gazebo and weights on public transport!!).
-I do often lift share with another market trader though, who lives near me, and does lots of the same markets.
+If a market is inside, I get public transport there, and only drive to markets when I have to (it would be impossible to take a gazebo and weights on public transport!!), but have just bought a 100% electric car and I love it!
+I usually charge it slowly at home, using our 100% renewable energy tariff.
+I do also often lift share with another market trader though, who lives near me, and does lots of the same markets.

 I have given up single use plastic – I basically buy everything naked, and it’s a great, fun challenge!
 Some things are easy; fruit and veg (local stall on high street), pasta, rice etc (fabulous bulk food store http://www.thesourcebulkfoods.co.uk), cleaning products (same bulk food store does liquid refills – or I make my own!), sweets (Wilko’s does a cup pick and mix, and I’ve only ever had 1 cup, along with a beeswax wrap lid!).

 Some things are hard; yoghurt (I occasionally buy Riverford’s Organic yoghurt in a glass jar, but it’s very expensive), crisps (Walker’s stax, various snacks from the Source, or I do occasionally make my own, but sometimes I really miss Kettle chips!!), crackers (I bake my own, but they are never quite as crispy!)

 Our house (and therefore my sewing machines) is powered by green electricity, and we don’t have gas.

 There are of course still ways I could improve, but I feel like every little helps, and the more we can try and do collectively, the better!

 In that sense, buying fewer, lovingly handmade items (like mine and all the others at the markets I do), leads to much less waste, and happier small business owners.